SemereWubshet/piano-studio/README.md

 # Piano Studio

-A lightweight, local piano practice studio that syncs directly with local `.abc` files.
-It provides a seamless, native-desktop experience inside a web browser.
+A lightweight, local piano practice studio that syncs directly with local files to provide a seamless, native-desktop experience inside a web browser.
+Since it uses human readable ABC notation (`.abc` files), it allows musicians to manage, edit, and practice an entire multi-song repertoire using simple plain-text files.
+This makes transcribing, version-controlling, and learning new piano pieces as fast and lightweight.

 **The Frontend:** Modern light mode and a clean dashboard layout.
 It uses vanilla `abcjs` via CDN for reliable SVG sheet music generation and piano Web Audio synthesis.

 **The Backend:** A tiny Python server (`launcher.py`) handles local file I/O operations and port binding.
 It utilizes a background watchdog that shuts down and frees the port when  the browser tab is closed.